Recoskie/JDasm/docs/Machine.md

 <br />

-When comparing an x86 core from the '80s like the 16 bit Intel 8086 to a modern AMD ryzen.
-The first thought that will most likely run through your heads is that they run entirely different machine code.
+When comparing an x86 core from the '80s like the 16 bit Intel 8086 to a modern AMD ryzen, the first thought that will most likely run through your heads is that they run entirely different machine code, but it is not true.

 <br />

-Actually modern x86 can run 16 bit 8086 machine code in 16 bit mode.
+Modern x86 can run 16 bit 8086 machine code in 16-bit mode, and the instructions only switch to 16 bit but do not change encoding.
 This is called the processor <strong>instruction set architecture</strong>.

 <br />

 Even though it is an AMD core, it still runs the same x86 machine code as an Intel x86.
-As x86 is the <strong>instruction set architecture</strong>.

 <br />

-A processor that is architecture x86.
-This means it runs x86 machine code natively without translation.
-This means binary software wrote in the '80s still runs on the most modern x86 core made by any company.
+A processor that is <strong>architecture x86</strong> means it runs x86 machine code natively without translation.
+This means binary software wrote in the '80s still runs on any modern x86 core made by any company.

 <br />